elliotboney/my-claude-dotfiles/README.md

-# My Cursor Dotfiles
+# My Claude Dotfiles

 Hey all!
-Just stashing my personal collection of dotfiles for cursor that I'm using.
+Just stashing my personal collection of dotfiles for Claude that I'm using.
 Some are made by me, some are yoinked from others and modified and some might just be yoinked.

 ## Commands